wbin01/cells/docs/radiobutton.md

 Class constructor.

-:param text: CheckButton text label.
+:param text: RadioButton text label.

+:param value: Value of any type to capture as an identifier.

 :param selected: True to start already selected.

-:param value: Value of any type to capture as an identifier.